No follow-up after ice struck worker weeks before Olivier Bruneau's death, inquest hears | CBC News

 No instruction to go near south wall, says supervisor

+Up until that point, supervisors had kept workers away from the wall after crushing the snow fence.

-Simard said there was no instruction to go near the wall on March 23, the morning Bruneau died.
-He had just come out of his office trailer, located at ground level above the pit, and was looking in when he saw the ice fall.
+Simard said there was no instruction to go near the wall on the morning Bruneau died.
+He had just come out of his office trailer at ground level above the pit and was looking in when he saw the ice fall.

 "I'm not that old but I've never seen ice fall like that in my life," said Simard.
 "It was like it was shot out of a cannon."